The Human Need for Reforestation

 Environmental requirements aside, forests should be thought of as an economic resource.
 Trees can be a renewable resource for many industries.
 The home and building construction industry is a major consumer of trees.
 The American Forest and Paper Association reports the homebuilding, remodeling and home improvement industries are the largest users of lumber and wood products, accounting for about two-thirds of domestic wood-product consumption.
 Over 90 percent of all homes in the United States are built with wood-framed walls and roofs, with an average 2,434 square foot home requires 15,800 board feet of lumber and 15,200 square feet of wood panel products to construct.

-While over 500 million acres of United States forests are classified as useable for timber, not all are actually used for that purpose.
+While over 500 million acres of United States forests are classified as usable for timber, not all are actually used for that purpose.
 The rest is saved for uses such as wildlife habitat and recreation, which is an extremely broad category with millions of users.

 Another reason to provide reforestation services is that in many states and provinces, it’s the law.
 Oregon was the first state to pass laws requiring sustainable forestry practices on private lands to ensure continuous harvest and protect the resources and habitats on those lands.